telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-scatter-bubble.md

 ---
 title: ScatterBubbleSeries
-page_title: ScatterBubbleSeries | RadChartView | Telerik UI for Android Documentation
+page_title: ScatterBubbleSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the ScatterBubbleSeries in RadChartView for Android.
 This article explains the most important things you need to know before using ScatterBubbleSeries.
 slug: chart-series-scatter-bubble
 tags: radchartview, scatterseries, line, chart